iexcloud/docs/source/getting-started/write-and-read-a-record.md

 ## Query the Data

 You can query the data just as easily as you wrote it.
-Here we'll retrieve a data record using the iexjs library's `apperate.queryData` method.
+Let's retrieve a data record using the iexjs library's `apperate.queryData` method.

-1. In your app or RunKit, enter the following code and make sure to replace the CAPITALIZED values \\.
+1. In your app or RunKit, enter the following code and make sure to replace the CAPITALIZED values.

     **Code:**